-What to do when you have 43 20-foot-tall busts of nearly every U.S. president and nowhere to put them?
+What to do when you have dozens of 20-foot-tall busts of nearly every U.S. president and nowhere to put them?

 The statues were sculpted by Houston artist David Adickes, who was inspired after driving past Mount Rushmore on a trip back from Canada.
 They were open to the public at Presidents Park alongside the Presidential Pet Museum, and received thousands of visitors until 2010 when a company bought the plot of land.
 The huge presidential heads had to move.